-- Look for a damaged or disconnected sensor-toengine harness connection. - Look for damage to sensor lead wire or associated engine wiring due to cutting, chaffing or melting on a hot surface. - Disconnect sensor connector and look for corrosion in connector. - Try reconnecting sensor and observe if problem has cleared. - 5.
-Correct any problems found during visual check.
+- Look for a damaged or disconnected sensor-toengine harness connection. - Look for damage to sensor lead wire or associated engine wiring due to cutting, chaffing or melting on a hot surface. - Disconnect sensor connector and look for corrosion in connector. - Try reconnecting sensor and observe if problem has cleared - 5.
+Correct any problems found during visual check. - Inspect for any exhaust system leaks upstream or downstream of oxygen sensor.
+Confirm oxygen sensor is secured to exhaust with appropriate torque.